Pension News Prudential Reveals Thirtysomethings Might Face Lifetime Of Work 8749095

 “For the younger generation, as these figures show, stopping work at this age is increasingly likely to become a luxury unless they start saving more now.
 The reality for many is that financially, they will feel forced to continue working into their 70s to make ends meet.”

 Prudential believes that if people start to manage their retirement planning now, they may be able to dramatically shorten their working life.
-Click here to find out more about planning for your retirement.

 © DeHavilland Information Services plc